stolostron/rhacm-docs/install/install_connected.md

   oc get routes
   ```

-## Installing Red Hat Advanced Cluster Management for Kubernetes by using the console
+## Installing Red Hat Advanced Cluster Management from the console

 1. Create a namespace for the operator requirements: